Connect with others who understand.

 If you notice any symptoms of apical HCM, talk to your doctor or cardiologist.
 They’ll likely run some imaging tests and perform an ECG to look for any abnormalities and rule out other heart conditions.

-Once you receive a diagnosis, your doctor will work with you to develop a treatment plan.
+Once you receive a diagnosis, your cardiology team will work with you to develop a treatment plan.
 Many treatments for apical HCM are also used for classic HCM, including beta-blockers and calcium channel blockers.
-If you have AFib, your doctor may also prescribe blood thinners to help prevent blood clots.
+If you have AFib, your doctor may also prescribe AFib treatments, such as blood thinners to help prevent blood clots.

 Talk With Others Who Understand

 Are you living with apical HCM?
+What do your symptoms and treatment plan look like?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.